seanbrar/seanbrar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an independent AI researcher focused on large language models, context handling, and retrieval-augmented generation systems.
+I'm an AI researcher focused on foundational machine learning systems, reinforcement learning, and hybrid neural architectures.
+I've been selected to collaborate with Google DeepMind for Google Summer of Code 2025.

-Previously, I worked as a systems engineer at ELEMENTS (an enterprise media solutions provider), where I gained valuable experience working across the technology stack for media production environments.
+My work includes developing [ContextRAG](https://github.com/seanbrar/ContextRAG), a system for context-aware retrieval processing, and [paperweight](https://github.com/seanbrar/paperweight), a tool for academic paper analysis.
+These projects address core challenges in information processing and representation learning.

-I graduated summa cum laude from [CSULA](https://www.calstatela.edu/) with a Bachelor's degree in Political Science and a minor in Computer Information Systems.
-My technical education has continued with completing a certificate program in AI/ML from Caltech, an AI Strategy certificate from Cornell University, and earning CompTIA A+ and Network+ certifications.
+I graduated summa cum laude from [CSULA](https://www.calstatela.edu/) with a Bachelor's in Political Science and minor in Computer Information Systems.
+My technical education includes a Caltech AI/ML certificate program and Cornell AI Strategy certification.

-My recent work includes developing [ContextRAG](https://github.com/seanbrar/ContextRAG), a system for context-aware retrieval processing, and [paperweight](https://github.com/seanbrar/paperweight), a tool for automated academic paper filtering and summarization.
-These projects reflect my passion for creating intelligent systems that can process and understand information at scale.
+Previously, I worked as a systems engineer at ELEMENTS, managing complex technology stacks for enterprise media environments – experience that informs my approach to ML systems implementation.

-I take pride in solving complex problems at the intersection of AI research and practical applications.
-As an active member of the Association for the Advancement of Artificial Intelligence (AAAI) and Association for Computing Machinery (ACM), I remain committed to contributing to the field's advancement.
+As an active member of the Association for the Advancement of Artificial Intelligence (AAAI) and Association for Computing Machinery (ACM), I contribute to advancing theoretical foundations in AI.

-I’ve recently started a blog called [Dreaming Ideas](/blog) to explore these interests further.
+I explore these interests further in my [Dreaming Ideas](/blog) blog.